Reasons to eat meat

 With all these reasons, it’s clear that eating meat is often a good thing to do.
 Should we then consider whether or not to eat meat at each meal?
 No, that would be too stressful.
 Who could possibly weigh and calculate what to pick for each meal?
 Instead, we should pick a proportion of our meals where we will avoid meat, and stick to that as a rule.
 I think that 10% is a good amount, it is a nice round number with some traditional precedent.
 Thus, I eat vegan food for lunch on Saturdays and Sundays, which is 10% of my meals.
 Otherwise I stick to my usual diet, including factory-farmed meat.

 “What is this nonsense?” some of you may be thinking.
 Well, this post is satire.
-Some of these reasons are good and some of them are bad, I’ll let you figure out which is which.
-But all are reasons that I have seen EAs give to defend expenses on luxury items and ineffective charities.
+Some of these reasons are good and some of them are bad, but all are reasons that I have seen EAs give to defend expenses on luxury items and ineffective charities.
 Yet some EAs also push a moral obligation for veganism.
 My point is this: it’s inconsistent to have a rule for veganism and dismiss these sorts of complaints if you also have such a meek view of obligations to donate to charity.
 Of course two cases are never exactly analogous.
 But if anything, I’d say that the cost/benefit ratio of giving more to effective charity is better than the cost/benefit ratio of giving up meat.
 Therefore, for the purposes of improving our impact, either we should be vegan and donate scrupulously to charity or we should just donate scrupulously to charity.
 It’s not the case that we should be vegan yet we don’t need to donate scrupulously to charity.